 Can I Add Only Male Guppies In Tank?

-On top of that, there won’t be any female partner to mate with.
+On top of that, there won’t be any female partners to mate with.
 This can stress out your male guppies more and cause fights.

 There will be a lot of casualties as biting and nipping will be everyday activities.

-If you have a fewer number of guppies, the situation can get even worse.
-Usually, the bigger and dominant guppy will always bully petite friends.
+If you have fewer guppies, the situation can get even worse.
+Usually, the bigger and more dominant guppy will always bully petite friends.